Lookup NU author(s): Anna Vasilchenko,

 Dr Marie Devlin

-This is the authors' accepted manuscript of a conference proceedings (inc. abstract) that has been accepted and is due to be published in its final definitive form by ACM, 2018.
+This is the authors' accepted manuscript of a conference proceedings (inc. abstract) that has been published in its final definitive form by ACM, 2018.

 For re-use rights please refer to the publisher's terms and conditions.